The IAS Visa Wizard is the easy way to find the correct visa for you

 Applications for Unmarried Partner Visas are regularly rejected because they do not provide enough proof that the relationship is genuine or long-lasting.

 With IAS, your chances of a successful application for an Unmarried Partner Visa will be maximised.
-Get in touch with the team today to discuss your application.
+Get in touch with the team today on 0333 363 8577 or use our online contact form to discuss your application.

 Please see our FAQs below to find out more.